Interactive Art Map

 Location: 4750 17 Avenue SE – On the South Side of the Tim Hortons Building

-This 8′ x 12′ mural is a creation of artist Elsie Stein.
+Installed in 2018, this 8′ x 12′ mural is a creation of artist Elsie Stein (1931-2019).
 Elsie came to Calgary in the 1970’s to attend ACAD and, shortly after graduating, married and moved to Okotoks where she raised her family and spent her time painting.
-Elsie, now a resident of Dover, was generous enough to allow us to place her work on display.
+Elsie, who was resident of Dover when she passed, was generous enough to allow us to place her work on display.
+When you pass this mural, think of Elsie.

 Location: 4520 17 Avenue SE – East side of the building